microsoft/TypeScript-Handbook/pages/Decorators.md

 ## Property Decorators

 A *Property Decorator* is declared just before a property declaration.
-A *Property Decorator* cannot be used in a declaration file, or in any other ambient context (such as in a `declare` class).
+A property decorator cannot be used in a declaration file, or in any other ambient context (such as in a `declare` class).

-The expression for the *Property Decorator* will be called as a function at runtime, with the following two arguments:
+The expression for the property decorator will be called as a function at runtime, with the following two arguments:

-1. Either the constructor function of the class for a static property, or the prototype of the class for an instance property.
+1. Either the constructor function of the class for a static member, or the prototype of the class for an instance member.
-2. The name of the property.
+2. The name of the member.

-A *Property Descriptor* is not provided as an argument to a *Property Decorator* due to how property decorators are initialized in TypeScript.
+> NOTE&emsp; A *Property Descriptor* is not provided as an argument to a property decorator due to how property decorators are initialized in TypeScript.
   This is because there is currently no mechanism to describe an instance property when defining members of a prototype, and no way to observe or modify the initializer for a property.
-As such, a *Property Decorator* can only be used to observe that a property of a specific name has been declared for a class.
+  As such, a property decorator can only be used to observe that a property of a specific name has been declared for a class.

-If the *Property Descriptor* returns a value, it will be used as the *Property Descriptor* for the member.
+If the property decorator returns a value, it will be used as the *Property Descriptor* for the member.

 > NOTE&emsp; The return value is ignored if your script target is less than `ES5`.